romach/articles/gradle/install/README.md

-Java installation script on Ubuntu.
+Gradle installation script on Ubuntu.

 ## How to use: